Staying At InterContinental Danang Sun Peninsula Resort

 Beds are plush and indulging.
-If ever, there was a question of what does it feel like sleeping in the clouds, settling under that duvet and between those pillows answered.
+If ever, there was a question of what it feels like sleeping in the clouds, settling under that duvet and between those pillows answered.

 Breakfast is worshipped here not just for its revival of the palate in the morning but a feast on the eyes and the olfactory.
 All this made especially enviable from a seat in a cushioned conical booth with unended views over the South China Bay at Citron.

 Thereafter, it was the L_O_N_G Bar at the beach that summoned all interest.
 Cocktails and pink-hued wines sipped from nine until nine on oversized day beds shared with newfound friends.
 However, the nesting chairs were the fave!

 Food is taken seriously at this resort with its French restaurant La Maison 1888 honoured with the repute of being the first restaurant in all of Vietnam to feature a Michelin-starred chef.
 The world-renowned Pierre Gagnaire.
 It's worth knowing non-residents of the resort can also book to dine here.

 Settled in, I cared not to leave the resort unless necessary but the UNESCO World Heritage site of Hoi An, a jaunt away, was a must.
 With the resort offering a twice-daily shuttle bus service to and from Hoi An and us wanting to see as much of Vietnam as possible - the tug was painful.

 The ancient town of Hoi An is buzzy but worlds away from anywhere else you'll visit in Vietnam.
 It's worthy of its place on the UNESCO list and should by no means be missed off your tick list.

 Travelling with kids?
 You will note the thoughtfulness placed in the resort's design here again.
 From kiddie options at the spa to the dedicated kids' club's noticeably unnoticeable location next to The L_O_N_G Bar.